mrwillbarnz/100-days-of-code/log.md

 **Links to research:**Note to report.
 ### Day 11: February 17th, 2020

-**Today's Progress** Continued with PyModern Project, started Puppet Quick Start, on LA.
+**Today's Progress:** Continued with PyModern Project, started Puppet Quick Start, on LA.

 **Thoughts:**Puppet Quick Start was difficult to configure on my own server, but easier on the labs, due to the packages being pre-installed.
 Configuration of CA certs was a particular hang-up.
 Today I learned more about Lists and Dictionaries in Python, by creating the hangman-game.py script.